CaZual-T/CZT-Mod-Manager/README.md

     - but i guess i fuckered it all up so it only works if unrar is in the czt_tools folder.
     - Sorry about that. (ill fix it soon)
 - You can click 'Install UnRar' again to rescan and set its path automatically.
+  - Or click set path (again it HAS to be to /CZT Mod Manager/czt_tools/unrar.exe)

 ### 4:) Retrieve and save your NEXUS API key
 - Why?
 This is how CZT communicates with the nexus website to retrieve mod info.